WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/11_1_Kings/1_Kgs_6.md

 In the fourth year the foundation of the house of the LORD was laid, in the month of Ziv.

 ###### 38
 And in the eleventh year, in the month of Bul, which is the eighth month, the house was finished in all its parts, and according to all its specifications.
-He was seven years in building it. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+He was seven years in building it.

 ***